Dorkiee/Defender-XDR-Device-Timeline-Automation/README.md

 Device Timeline Automation is a threat-enrichment automation script designed for Security Operations Centers (SOC).
 It ingests IP addresses and URLs from endpoint/network event logs, enriches them through multiple threat-intel sources, and produces a structured, high-fidelity output for triage, hunting, and incident investigation.

+Blog post that goes into more details, can be found here: https://www.kehinde-oduyeye.dev/#/blog/1

 This tool dramatically reduces repetitive analyst work by automating:

 ✔ VirusTotal IP/URL enrichment